lionkeng/dspy-one/README.md

 # dspy-examples

-A collection of CLI programs that demonstrate the use of [DSPy](https://dspy.ai/api/).
+This repository showcases a series of CLI programs that illustrate the capabilities of [DSPy](https://dspy.ai/api/).
+The examples are designed to gradually increase in complexity, starting from simple to more advanced use cases.

 ## Installation